vvscode/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-miscellaneous.md

 ## Third party libraries and copyright notices

-All Third Party Libraries and Copyright notices can be found under this [link](http://www.sinch.com/legal/third-party-licenses/).tices can be found under this [link](http://www.sinch.com/legal/third-party-licenses/).
+All Third Party Libraries and Copyright notices can be found under this [link](http://www.sinch.com/legal/third-party-licenses/).